Corrick Family Entertainers: Early Concerts

 Albert and Sarah raised their children to have a keen appreciation of music, and all the children were encouraged to play various instruments, and to sing and dance.

-Soon realizing that his children had considerable talent, Albert organized local church and charity concerts featuring the family, which met with warm approval from the local public and press.
+Soon realizing that his children had considerable talent, Albert organised local church and charity concerts featuring the family, which met with warm approval from the local public and press.
 In particular, young Alice was attracting praise for her beautiful voice, as noted in 1897 in the Ellesmere Guardian.

 In April 1898, at the suggestion of a Corrick relation, architect Thomas Searell, Alice visited Hobart, Tasmania, and sang at the Town Hall under Vice-Regal patronage.

 By public demand, Alice's stay in Tasmania stretched out to several months, and she gave numerous concerts around the state.
 At her farewell concert in Hobart in November 1898 she was directly compared to renowned Tasmania singer Madame Amy Sherwin.

 Tours

 New Zealand

 In 1899, the family started a series of performing tours of New Zealand, visiting cities and towns throughout the country.
 These tours lasted over three years, and set a punishing pace that would be maintained over the years to come.
 Even the youngest daughter, Elsie, drew attention, singing solo on stage aged just four years.